Encryption and Privacy Protocols

 Which protocol is preferable?

 … We recommend the open-source WireGuard protocol, a new lightweight protocol that is gaining prominence.
-It now has a Windows client and is integrated into the Linux kernel, which required additional security review.
-If the VPN you choose doesn’t offer WireGuard, we recommend using connections based on the OpenVPN protocol due to security flaws and disadvantages in the PPTP and IPsec protocols.
+It now has Windows and macOS support and is integrated into the Linux kernel, which required additional security review.
+If the VPN you choose doesn’t offer WireGuard, we recommend using the OpenVPN protocol due to security flaws and disadvantages in the PPTP and IPsec protocols.

-The above quotes echo the opinion of many sources.
-At this time, OpenVPN would seem to be the preferred protocol over the older PPTP and L2TP/IPsec protocols.
-Fortunately, most VPNs offer OpenVPN.
-(Amazingly, a few VPNs do not offer support for the OpenVPN protocol.
+The above quote echoes the opinion of many sources.
+At this time, OpenVPN and WireGuard are the preferred protocols over the older PPTP and L2TP/IPsec protocols.
+Fortunately, most VPNs offer OpenVPN and many offer WireGuard.
+(Amazingly, a few VPNs do not offer support for either protocol.
 In my opinion, those VPNs should definitely be avoided!)

 The WireGuard protocol, however, is the current “state-of-the-art.”
 Wireguard has undergone rigorous security testing and has passed a third-party security audit.
-Hence, the protocol is transitioning from the “experimental” stage to being accepted and supported as “mainstream.”
+Hence, the protocol has transitioned from the “experimental” stage to being accepted and supported as “mainstream.”

-WireGuard is available from a few VPN services.
-Mullvad VPN began offering it in 2017, followed by other early adopters such as AzireVPN, IVPN and StrongVPN.
-Some other VPN services are also now offering WireGuard.
+WireGuard is available from a growing number of VPN services.
+Mullvad VPN began offering WireGuard in 2017, followed by other early adopters such as AzireVPN, IVPN, and StrongVPN.
+Several other VPN services are also now offering WireGuard.
 An informative introduction to WireGuard is “WireGuard VPN review: A new type of VPN offers serious advantages” on the Ars Technica website.

 Unfortunately, not all VPN services provide acceptably high levels of security.
-Note that the employment by a VPN service of the OpenVPN protocol (with high-security options enabled) or, better yet, the new WireGuard protocol is an indication that the VPN is attending to the security of the Internet connection of its users.
-Check for the availability of these tunneling/encryption protocols when you are evaluating a VPN for your own use.
+Note that the employment by a VPN service of the OpenVPN protocol (with high-security options enabled) or, better yet, the new WireGuard protocol (with appropriate tweaks) is an indication that the VPN is attending to the security of the Internet connection of its users.
+When you are evaluating a VPN for your own use, check the implementation of these tunneling and encryption protocols.

-We’ll examine some of the methods that VPNs use to provide privacy to their users and present the options that are available to safeguard and encrypt your data in the next article of this VPN series, titled “Other Important Technical Concerns in Choosing a VPN.”
+In the next article in this VPN series, titled “Other Important Technical Concerns in Choosing a VPN,” we’ll examine some of the methods that VPNs use to provide privacy to their users and present the options that are available to safeguard and encrypt your data.